xxpxxxxp/intellij-plugin-golangci-lint/README.md

 ![](explanation/settled.png)

-If you are have your own golangci-lint config file, in most case the plugin will detect and use it.
+If you have your own golangci-lint config file, in most case the plugin will detect and use it.
 If it didn't, choose `I'm using custom config file` checkbox.
 Click `OK`, you are all set!

 Please keep in mind that **golangci-lint** is a linter tool, **it only works if your project could build**, or it will report no issue.